Updated: Apr 20

-You may read online different articles related to pet nutrition and at some point you may even feel overwhelmed by all that information but if you keep in mind the basis for a proper nutrition plan and you take into consideration age, breed, special needs as illness-related, deficiencies or instructions from your vet, you will be able to provide the best balance diet for your best friend.
+You may read online different articles related to pet nutrition but is always recommended to ask your veterinarian for a tailored nutritional plan for your pet.
+At some point you may even feel overwhelmed by all that information but if you keep in mind the basis for a proper nutrition plan and you take into consideration age, breed, special needs as illness-related, deficiencies or instructions from your vet, you will be able to provide the best balance diet for your best friend.

 WATER: This element represents ~ 60-70% of an adult pet body weight.
 Pets should be allowed to drink as much as they need to, but make no mistake, you need to pay close attention to water intake changes, those changes could be an early sign of an underlying disease.